 $370,541,256

-"Edge of Tomorrow," directed by Doug Liman and inspired by Hiroshi Sakurazaka's novel 'All You Need is Kill,' features standout performances from Tom Cruise, Emily Blunt, Bill Paxton, and Brendan Gleeson.
-The film follows Major William Cage, who is thrust into a pivotal battle against alien invaders called "Mimics," despite lacking any combat training or preparation.
+"Edge of Tomorrow," directed by Doug Liman and based on Hiroshi Sakurazaka's novel 'All You Need is Kill,' features electrifying performances by Tom Cruise, Emily Blunt, Bill Paxton, and Brendan Gleeson.
+The story centers on Major William Cage, who is unexpectedly forced onto the frontlines of a desperate battle against a relentless alien force known as the Mimics, despite having no real combat experience.

 AdventureComedyFantasy